This post may contain affiliate links. Please check out my disclaimer for more information.

 The numbers don’t lie.

-Sold Items On EBay
+Selling Items On EBay

 I admit, this one is newer to me.
 I’m really starting to love EBay though.
 I recently tried to sell a set of flare-nut wrenches on Craigslist.
 They were a high-end brand and nearly new, but all I got was tire-kickers and lowballers.